Which school do you want to support?

 As discussed above, teacher pay in America has fallen relative to other employment over the long term.
 Nevertheless, teacher salaries comprise the largest portion of the cost of education.

 Some argue that collective bargaining drives up the cost of education by paying uniform wages to all teachers at a level higher than the market would command without union involvement.
 There is considerable evidence to support this claim; as discussed in Lesson 7.5, collective bargaining has slowed the relative erosion of teacher pay.
-Some efforts to "do more with less" in education look to reduce the scope of collective bargaining, or to differentiate teacher pay in ways that would make teacher salaries more responsive to market conditions.
+Some efforts to "do more with less" in education look to reduce the scope of collective bargaining, or to differentiate teacher pay in ways that would make teacher salaries more responsive (or vulnerable) to market conditions.

 Part of the idea behind such pay differentiation is attractive: it would enable schools to offer additional pay to attract and retain teachers who can take on exceptional roles, or who demonstrate exceptional skills.
 Unions hesitate to embrace such exceptions for a variety of reasons.
 In the zero-sum math of school funding, if salaries increase for some, others must get less.
 No one really knows how that would play out over time.
 Optimists claim that communities would rally to pay teachers wages more in line with their high value.
 Pessimists worry that their high social value might not be reflected in "market" value.
 Already, market wages for substitute teachers are very low.
+(Ask a teacher how much substitutes are paid at your school.
+You'll probably be shocked.)

 For those whose blood pressure just rose a little bit at the thought of reducing teacher pay, note that the original question was: “Could” the cost of teaching be reduced even further.”
 That is quite a different question than “Should” the cost be reduced.
 The financial attractiveness of the teaching profession has already declined relative to other employment.
 District and union leaders are proceeding only with great caution.